top of page

 At our clinic, we offer comprehensive ASD assessments for children aged 3-13.
 The main assessment instruments used are the ADOS-2, ADI-R, and SRS-2.
 Use of the ADOS-2 and ADI-R in combination are considered the gold standard approach for ASD testing.

-Assist with accessing extra supports at school e.g. classroom accomodations and special exam provisions etc
+Accessing extra supports at school e.g. classroom adjustments/accomodations and special exam provisions

 The first step is for your child to be assessed on the Autism Diagnostic Observation Schedule, Second Edition (ADOS-2), which is an observational assessment designed to assess social-communication and interaction, and restricted/repetitive interests and behaviours.